amandabee/compost-clarkson/README.md

 ## Review

 I like the Lifetime Tumblers because they're big, sturdy, they sit up off the ground (away from the rats ... it is New York City).
 Two complaints: there's no brakes on the lid, so unless it is up against a tree or wall, the lid falls all the way open which turns out to be pretty unmanageable.
 Second, there's no handle on the lid.
 Minor annoyances, but annoying nonetheless.

+Note: if you compost in your apartment building, I'd love to know what kind of bin you use.
+[Submit an issue](https://github.com/amandabee/compost-clarkson/issues) to tell me about your bin.